 Never Drink and Ride

 Alcohol impairs the skill, balance, and coordination necessary to operate a motorcycle.
-Alcohol impairment can directly cause a crash, or it can make you unable to react in time to avoid a car or truck who violates your right-of-way.
+Alcohol impairment can directly cause a crash, or it can make you unable to react in time to avoid a car or truck that violates your right-of-way.

 How to Get Help If You Were in a Motorcycle Accident